Built Ford Tough Series: 2015 season changes

 The 15/15 Bucking Battles were offered at some PBR BFTS events.
 This type of event matched the top 15 bull riders in the PBR against the top 15 bulls at the event.
 The matching was random.
 There was a separate purse for this event.
 Points were earned at the rate of 1 and 1/2 times the round points.
 Points did not factor into the winner but did count toward the World Standings.
 The winner was the bull rider with the highest ride score.

 Qualifying for the PBR BFTS World Finals was based on points.
-Points could be earned on all of the PBR's tours: Built Ford Tough Series, Velocity Tour, Pro Touring Division and the International tours.
+Points could be earned on all of the PBR's tours: Built Ford Tough Series, Velocity Tour, Touring Pro Division and the International tours.
 International tours included Australia, Brazil, Canada, and Mexico.
 The top 35 ranked riders in the World Standings according to points earned competed at the World Finals.
-The Velocity Tour Champion, the top three highest ranked finishers at the Velocity Tour Finals, and the highest ranked finishing international invitee at the Velocity Tour Finals also competed at the World Finals.
+The Velocity Tour year-end champion, the top three highest-ranked finishers at the Velocity Tour Finals, and the highest-ranked finishing international invitee representing one of PBR's four international circuits at the Velocity Tour Finals received wild-card berths to the World Finals.

 The 2015 BFTS World Finals concluded in Las Vegas, Nevada.
 It awarded almost $2.2 million.
 This included the $1 million bonus to the World Champion.
 The World Champion also received a $10,000 championship belt buckle.
-This was the 17th and last time the PBR World Finals would take place at the Thomas and Mack Center.
+This was the 17th and final time the PBR World Finals would take place at the Thomas & Mack Center.